HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 ## Lyrics

 ```

-livin' in an era (where)
+livin' in an era where)
-our words are not the same
+(our) words are not the same
 no sense in settlin' for one path
 (that) branches out every step i take

 left right left right
 choices b'come undone

 feels like a fucking game
+still  too late

 spill ya guts like a riva MIA
 in action now we trust  (thoughts)
-so close to ending allmy mistakes
+so close to ending all  my mistakes

 closing my eyes, feelin' the fiiii-re
 in smoke is where rebooting takes place
+call it home

 ain't i tryin' to be a preacha
 reach out to me again (bah)
 sorry can't give (ya)
 what's already taken (what you already taken)
+ey ya
+tsk tsk tsk
 esoteric creation
 from the bygones
 all I wanted from